 That department was established in 1998 and assisted many thousands of applicants.

-Approximately one-third of Successor Organization income has been paid to or set aside for eligible original owners or heirs – all of whom would have received no property or payment were it not for the Claims Conference’s intensive efforts since 1990.
+In total, approximately one-third of SO income has been paid to or set aside for eligible original owners or heirs of assets located in the former East Germany, all of whom would have received no property or payment were it not for the CC’s intensive efforts since 1990.